 Aeronautical Studies Career Information

 Aeronautical studies cover the science of flight.
 Degree programs in the field range from an associate's degree to a Ph.D.
 Each program level corresponds to unique career opportunities.
 Those with degrees in aeronautical studies include engineers who design airplanes and other flying craft, the pilots who fly them and the technicians who keep them flight-worthy.
+Formal education is often required, and pilots must log in time consuming flying hours before employment.

 An education in aeronautics may qualify school graduates for a variety of job roles according to the level of study completed.
 Aircraft technicians may hold a 2-year degree and earn certification to work in the field, whereas pilots can easily find employment with a baccalaureate degree.
 Aeronautical engineers and other aircraft researchers or specialists typically hold a graduate-level degree.